- Find a Lawyer

 Unmarried couples living together often wish to share property ownership.
 They may make crucial life decisions together.
 There are several methods of legally sharing property rights.
 Some examples include joint tenancies, cohabitation agreements, and wills.

-A will is a legal document that details what a person would like done with their property and assets after death.
-This could be due to a terminal illness or terminal condition.
+The "last will and testament" is a legal document that details what a person would like done with their property and assets after death.
+In your will, you can list anyone you want as a beneficiary, whether they are blood relatives or not.

-A living will, also known as an advance directive, is slightly different.
-It says what kind of medical care a person wants if they can't speak or make decisions for themselves.
-In a living will, a person can state their health care wishes.
-This can include whether they want life-sustaining treatment, such as life support, if they are seriously ill.
+A living will, also known as an advance directive, describes the medical care a person wants if they can’t speak or make decisions for themselves.
+In a living will, a person states their health care wishes.
+These can include whether they want life-sustaining treatment, such as life support, if they are seriously ill.

-If you have property, you'd like your partner to receive after your death, describe it in your will and state your wish.
-If you don't have a will to detail your wishes, your property will pass according to intestate succession laws.
+If you have property you’d like your partner to receive after your death, describe it in your will and state your wishes.
+If you don’t have a will, your property will pass according to intestate succession laws.
 In most states, these laws distribute your property to your closest family members.
-Generally, this means your spouse, children, or parents.

-Without a will, your cohabitant won't receive any of your property unless they show you had a financial or property-sharing arrangement.
+Without a will, your cohabitant won’t receive any of your property unless they show you had a financial or property-sharing arrangement.
 Such claims are often difficult to prove, particularly with the lack of any formal documents.
-Drafting a will is generally the best way to ensure your property is passed down according to your wishes.
+Drafting a will is generally the best way to ensure your heirs receive property according to your wishes.

-But if you and your partner are joint owners of the property, you may wish to consider a joint tenancy with a right of survivorship instead of a will.
+If you and your partner are joint owners of the property, you may wish to consider a joint tenancy with a right of survivorship.
 Joint tenancies allow unmarried partners to share the rights and responsibilities of the shared property during their lifetimes.
 When one joint tenant dies, the title to the property passes to the other without the need to go through the formal probate process.
-There are other benefits to a joint tenancy, such as tax savings, documentation of commitment, and the sharing of debt.
+There are other benefits to a joint tenancy, such as tax savings and debt sharing.

 Unmarried Couples and Durable Powers of Attorney